 "Of course we forgive you, Cody," Kari said with a smile.

-Cody looked back up at the people who were still his friends and managed a weak smile of his own, rubbing at one of his eyes.
-From then on, he decided, even if he disagreed with them, he would always consider their feelings. "…Thank you," he whispered.
+Cody looked back up at the people who were still his friends and managed a weak smile of his own, rubbing at his eye.
+From then on, he decided, even if he disagreed with them, he would always consider their feelings.
+"Thank you," he whispered.

 Slowly stumbling down the sidewalk, her arms swaying back and forth, Yolei didn't even notice the cold or the snow.
 Despite being in a t-shirt, sweatpants and bare feet, she felt amazingly warm in the below-freezing air.
 In fact, which each step she took, the snow around her feet vaporized in a hiss of steam.

 A little boy in a teal coat was making a group of snow people outside of his apartment's fence, but stopped dead when he saw Yolei.
 As she shambled past, his little creations sagged, then collapsed into piles of slush.
 The boy bawled for his mother and tore back inside.
 Yolei didn't pay any attention; she kept shuffling forward, her mind focused on her so-called "friends."